sensu/sensu-go-workshop/lessons/operator/09/README.md

 It may seem like hooks would also be a perfect tool for automatic remediations.
 However, we strongly discourge using hooks for this.

-Remediations are best done using handlers, like the [`sensu-remediation-handler`], or the product-specific handlers for [Ansible Tower][sensu-ansible-handler], [Rundeck][sensu-rundeck-handler], and [SaltStack][sensu-saltstack-handler].
+Remediations are best done using handlers, like the [`sensu-remediation-handler`][sensu-remediation-handler], or the product-specific handlers for [Ansible Tower][sensu-ansible-handler], [Rundeck][sensu-rundeck-handler], and [SaltStack][sensu-saltstack-handler].

 The main difference is that handlers are run by the backend, so logging, secret injection, auditing, and access via the dashboard are available.
-A hook is a simple command, run on the agent, without the rest of hte infrastructure that the backend and pipeline provide.
+A hook is a simple command, run on the agent, without the rest of the infrastructure that the backend and pipeline provide.

-Learn more about automated remediations in our [Patterns and Workflows](#) _(coming soon!)_.
+Learn more about automated remediations in our [Patterns and Workflows](#) section  _(coming soon!)_.

 ### Uses Cases